markoblogo/cropto-v0/public/docs/about.en.md

-# Cropto — what it is and why
+# About Cropto

-**Cropto** is a simple, transparent tool to manage price risk in the agricultural market.
-We connect the physical grain market with digital instruments (NFTs and the CROPT token) so farmers can hedge prices and traders can earn additional income.
+Cropto is an experimental platform for **hedging grain price risk** and trading **NFT options** that are linked to real physical grain prices via the **Spike Spot Commodity Index**.

-## Who is it for
+## Who is it for?

-- **Farmers** — lock in expected revenue by fixing a future delivery price.
+- **Farmers** — lock in the selling price for future harvest, reduce downside risk.
-- **Traders** — earn option premiums and profit from market movements.
+- **Traders** — sell options, earn premiums, manage collateral and margin calls.
-- **Brokers / operators** — manage deals and maintain records tied to physical delivery.
+- **Brokers / partners** — onboard clients, reconcile deals, monitor risk.

-## How it works (brief)
+## How it works (Pre-MVP)
-1. A physical deal (farmer ↔ trader) or an option listing is created.
-2. The system issues an **NFT-option** (CALL/PUT) with strike, volume, term, premium.
-3. Daily recalculation via the Spike Spot Commodity Index — PnL, margin calls, payouts.
-4. Settlements happen off-chain first; optionally withdraw → mint on-chain (CROPT).
-5. Admin panel: partners registry, transactions journal, reconciliation.

-## What the NFT-option contains
+1. Parties agree a **physical deal** off-chain (farmer ↔ trader or trader ↔ trader).
+2. On Cropto, they create an **option**:
+   - type: CALL / PUT
+   - strike price
+   - volume (tons)
+   - expiry date
+   - premium
+   - collateral (margin)
+3. The option can be **matched** on the platform (our matching engine) and becomes FILLED.
+4. Once FILLED, the option can be **minted as an NFT (ERC-721)** on Polygon Amoy:
-- Option id and link to the physical contract
+   - metadata includes optionId, type, strike, volume, expiry, parties and link to the contract.
-- Type (CALL/PUT), strike, volume (tons), expiry
+5. Every day the option is **repriced** using the Spike Spot Commodity Index:
-- Premium and settlement currency (CROPT / fiat)
+   - PnL, margin calls and potential forced settlement are calculated off-chain.
+6. At expiry or early exercise, the platform creates a **settlement** record and off-chain payout in fiat or CROPT.

+## What is stored in the NFT?

+The NFT is a **proof of right** to settlement under a specific option.
+Metadata contains:

+- `optionId` — internal identifier in Cropto DB
+- option type (CALL / PUT)
+- strike price
+- volume (tons)
+- expiry date
-- Execution / payout status
+- buyer / seller roles

-## Money flow (simplified)
-- Premium goes to the seller (trader) or can act as a discount in the physical contract.
+- reference to the physical contract or broker deal
-- Upon exercise — payout from collateral or CROPT balance.
-- CROPT can be swapped to stablecoins / cashed out via usual channels.

-## Why it's useful
-- For farmers — a simpler hedging tool.
-- For traders — additional income streams.
-- For the market — a transparent ledger and an easy pilot path.
+## Current status

+- We use **Polygon Amoy** testnet and a test CROPT token.
+- All flows are **demo-only**, with limited real counterparties.
+- The goal of this Pre-MVP is to validate UX, risk logic and data model before scaling.